 I sat into a Mercedes Splinter with other tour people.
 We hit the road to see some watches.
 Did I mention that roads here were covered with endless flower fields and vineyards?
 Swiss people had a peculiar diet.
 It involved cheese and vine.
 The last day of the Seedstars event could be easily renamed into a fondue day.
 You could enter the hall to see fountains of cheese and people picking them to finish their vine.
 Or they took vine to finish the cheese slices.
 These would be a perfect combination for those who drink alcohol.
 For a person who does not, it was a weird food fetish to observe.
 To be honest, if not for the Subway Sandwiches and Turkish Kebab Corner, I would starve to death.
 But for those who enjoy the variety, Switzerland has much to offer.
 But the variety came with big price tags.
 Tags.
 Let’s tag ourselves back to the watch factory of Hublot, which was waiting for the guests.
 Mercedes Splinter stopped at Nyon, and we saw armed guards that checked the visitors.
 They had the James Bond movie-style suspicion.
 Everybody was a potential watch thief.
 Or it was passed their lunchtime.

-Second floor was for special craftsmen and VIP customers.
+The second floor was for special craftsmen and VIP customers.
 These craftsmen carried 100k-200k watches on their hands.
-They were working on million dollar pieces.
-One of the watch artists was explaining the structure of 300k LaFerrari edition while making sure that we do not drop the watch onto floor out of excitement.
+They were working on million-dollar pieces.
+One of the watch artists was explaining the structure of 300k LaFerrari edition while making sure that we do not drop the watch onto the floor out of excitement.
 There were so many details that we heard and not remembered.
 Who needed to know that much?
 Was it not a part of marketing?
 Or it was art in the end.

 We heard about a guy from Singapore who spent 100 million dollars on watches annually.
 Yes, you heard it correct.
 The Asian market was trending place for watchmakers who fought for their modest piece of market share.
 Hublot was fighting for the 5% share, which was a huge milestone for them.
 Switzerland was roofing names such as Rolex, Patek Phillippe, Tag Heuer, Lange und Sohne, Chopard, etc. Old names meant old and concrete traditions – traditions of people who cared about status and well-being.
 Hublot was going in a different direction.
 It was rude, ugly, big, screaming, bold, dark, and many other ambitious emotions were attached to it.